amar431/amar431/README.md

 <h2 align="left">Hi 👋!
-My name is Amarnath and I'm a  cse student and love to code mern stack applications!!</h2>
+My name is Amarnath , I'm a  cse student and love to code mern stack applications!!</h2>

 ###